Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 - "I don't like confrontation"

-- Being intimidated by their strength
+- Visible intimidation by their energy

 Type 9: The Peacemaker - Creating Harmony